Memorandum D10-15-12: Interpretation of Tariff Item 9986.00.00 – Religious Articles

 Benitiers

-- (a) be simple shallow bowls, to place on a table or stand;
+- be simple shallow bowls, to place on a table or stand;

-- (b) have brackets or apparatus allowing them to be affixed to walls; or
+- have brackets or apparatus allowing them to be affixed to walls; or

-- (c) be free-standing models in one or more pieces.
+- be free-standing models in one or more pieces.

-39. Wall brackets or other apparatus for affixing a benetier to a wall that are included with at the time of importation are eligible for the tariff item; as are stands specifically designed as supports for a benetier.
+33. Stands specifically designed as supports for a benitier and wall brackets or other apparatus for affixing a benitier to a wall, that are included with the benitier at the time of importation, are eligible for the tariff item.
 However, tables or other unattached stands on which benitier dishes may be set are not eligible.

 Sprinklers

-- (a) One has a solid metal handle with a ball on the end.
-The ball is dipped in a bucket of water and the water adhering thereto is sprinkled onto worshippers or objects being blessed.
-This type usually comes as part of a set including a matching bucket and stand and the whole qualifies under the tariff item.
+- One has a solid metal handle with a ball on the end.
+The ball is dipped in a bucket of water and the water adhering to it is sprinkled onto worshippers or objects being blessed.
+This type usually comes as part of a set including a matching bucket and stand and the whole set qualifies under the tariff item.

-- (b) The other holds the water in a reservoir in the handle.
+- The other holds the water in a reservoir in the handle.

-41. Incensers, sometimes referred to as censers, are vessels used for the burning of incense during religious ceremonies, and available in a variety of sizes.
+35. Incensers, sometimes referred to as censers or thurible, are vessels used for the burning of incense during religious ceremonies, and available in a variety of sizes.
 They may include chains and stands.

 Baptismal shells or fonts